 - salt – to taste

-- Wash urad dal well and soak in a bowl and soak the idli rice in a separate bowl.
+- Wash urad dal well and add 2 cups of water and soak in a bowl and soak the idli rice in a separate bowl.
 Both for about 5 hours.

 - Drain the soaked urad dal and keep the drained water in a bowl.
 This can be used while grinding the batter because it contains nutrients ( That is why , WASH and soak urad dal).